NiklasWan/GSoC-Overview/gsoc-overview/docs/avb-alsa.md

 The basic structure of the AVB kernel space and user space modules can be seen in the following component diagram.
 ![ComponentDiagram](./img/component_diag.png)
 The straight dashed red lines show the borders between User and Kernel Space.
 The components, which needed adjustments are marked with dashed red circles.
 For the user space modules just the avbtest application needed adjustments to allow playback of received audio data via the HDMI port of the BBAI.
-The kernel space module needed some adjustments, which are specifically described in [Adjustments](##Adjustments).
+The kernel space module needed some adjustments, which are specifically described in **Adjustments**.

 ## Adjustments
-Here the most prominent changes are shown, which needed adjustments, for successfully porting the AVB ALSA driver to the 5.4-RT kernel on BBAI.
+Here, the most prominent changes are shown, which needed adjustments, for successfully porting the AVB ALSA driver to the 5.4-RT kernel on BBAI.

 ### Modularization and Refactoring
 The source code of [indu](https://github.com/induarun9086) was seperated into different files, to improve readability and separation of source code.
 Therefore, the AVTP, the MSRP and the AVDECC protocols have been split into several files.
 This also required some small changes within interface definitions.
 Additionally, a common utility header was introduced, which implements functionality and macros, which are used in several modules.
-To seperate the avb driver from other ALSA driver, the implementation directory was changed to ```/linux/sound/drivers/avb```.
+To seperate the avb driver from other ALSA drivers, the implementation directory was changed to ```/linux/sound/drivers/avb```.
 Also the whole codebase was inspected and code was changed to conform to linux kernel coding conventions.

 ### Abstraction of PTP HW clock (Not included in final submission)
-Additionally some research was conducted in how to access the PTP hardware clock of the NIC, if one is available.
-On TI devices this is done via the CPTS module.
-To abstract access away for other NIC's an abstraction layer was implemented, which can be found [here](https://github.com/NiklasWan/linux/tree/dev_gsoc_backup_hw_gptp/sound/drivers/avb).
+Additionally some research was conducted in how to access the PTP hardware clock of the NIC.
+On TI devices the hardware clock is implemented in the CPTS (Common Platform Time Sync) module.
+To abstract away access to the HW clock for other NIC's an abstraction layer was implemented, which can be found [here](https://github.com/NiklasWan/linux/tree/dev_gsoc_backup_hw_gptp/sound/drivers/avb).
 The abstraction is done in ```avb_hwclock.h``` and ```avb_hwclock.c```, ```ti_hwclock.c```implements this interface for ti devices.
-At first it was planned to implement synchronisation of different audio streams in kernel space but due to the fact, that we want to playback audio to different devices, we can't handle this in kernel space.
-Because of that we decided to not use the PTP HW clock in kernel space.
+At first it was planned to implement synchronization of different audio streams in kernel space but due to the fact, that we want to playback audio to different devices, we can't handle this in kernel space.
+Because of that, we decided to not use the PTP HW clock in kernel space.

 ### Porting the gPTP User Space daemon to the kernel space (Not included in final submission)
 Also some time was invested in trying to port the gPTP daemon to Kernel Space.
 This however failed, because I was not able to access the CMSGHDR data, for accessing the TX hardware timestamps.
 All other parts however are working fine in kernel space and can be found [here](https://github.com/NiklasWan/linux/blob/dev_gsoc_backup_hw_gptp/drivers/net/gptp).